unisonweb/unison/unison-src/new-runtime-transcripts/io.md

 ## Who watches the watchers?

-First lets test our support code (which in turn will test some of our IO functions)
+First lets do some basic testing of our test harness to make sure its working.

 ```unison
 testAutoClean : '{io2.IO}[Result]